danielegasparri/span-gui/docs/manual.md

 2. **DataCube extraction:** Following the GIST pipeline standard (Bittner at al., 2019, 2021), this sub-program allows you to extract 1D spectra from MUSE and CALIFA DataCubes using the Voronoi binning (Cappellari et al., 2003) or manual binning.
 It also allows to visualise the DataCube loaded and dynamically create a mask (if needed).

-In the menu bar you can find more sub-programs that might help you in the difficult task of analysing and processing astronomical spectra.
-They work independently from the main program, so you can also not load spectra if you don't need to perform tasks on them.
+In the menu bar you can find more sub-programs that might help you in the difficult work of analyzing and processing astronomical spectra.
+They work independently from the main program, so you can also not load any spectra if you don't need to perform tasks on them.
 Here is how they works:

 1. **Text editor:** A simple ASCII file editor where you can create, read or modify ASCII files, included those generated by the SPAN tasks.
 Some basics operations are available, such find, replace and merge rows;